 Federer Loses To Teenager Zverev

-PERTH, Australia, Jan 4 (APP - UrduPoint / Pakistan Point News - 04th Jan, 2017 ) : Roger Federer's comeback from injury struck its first hurdle on Wednesday when he was beaten by teenager Alexander Zverev at the mixed teams Hopman Cup in Perth.
+PERTH, Australia, Jan 4 (APP - UrduPoint / Pakistan Point News - 04th Jan, 2017 ) : Roger Federer's comeback from injury struck its first hurdle on Wednesday when he was beaten by teenager Alexander Zverev at the mixed teams Hopman Cup in Perth, but the Swiss champion remained upbeat.

 In one of the highest quality singles matches ever seen in the 29-year history of the event, Federer showed plenty of the class which has won him a record 17 Grand Slams, but couldn't quite hold off the bold 19-year-old German.

 Federer was upbeat despite his defeat to a player he believes will be a star for the next decade.
-"It was good to play for two and a half hours," he said.
+"Who really cares ... it was good to play for two and a half hours," he said.
 "Sasha (Zverev) can serve big and showed what he can do, but I was happy how I hung around and I had some really good moments.

 "As long as I am injury free and feeling good."
 It was only the 35-year-old's second match since a six-month layoff due to knee and back injuries following his win over England's Dan Evans on Monday.